Man Forced To Hide His Dog From Roommate Who Declared It His Emotional Support Animal

 From a psychological standpoint, the bond between humans and animals can enhance feelings of safety and security.

 However, the conflict here highlights the boundaries of emotional support and ownership.
-A clinical psychologist points out that when multiple people assert claims over an animal, it can lead to confusion and conflict regarding the emotional needs that each individual has.
+When multiple people assert claims over an animal, it can lead to confusion and conflict regarding the emotional needs that each individual has.
 This situation may also reflect deeper issues of dependency and attachment styles, particularly if one person feels threatened by another's relationship with the animal.

 Roommate needs his own dog.